Date of Degree

 Copyright 2011 Andrew E. Hanson-Dvoracek

 Hanson-Dvoracek, Andrew.
-"Julius Eastman's 1980 residency at Northwestern University." thesis, University of Iowa, 2011.
+"Julius Eastman's 1980 residency at Northwestern University."
+MA (Master of Arts) thesis, University of Iowa, 2011.